nishantjr/ml-tableau/docs/tableau.md

     1. Under this interpretation the atoms in the sequent are satisfied.
     2. Every element in a sequent has distinct interpretations.
-    3. The signature does not increase between any parent and child.
+    3. The measure does not increase between any parent and child.

     We will then show
     that the strategy must be a pre-model -- i.e. winning for player 0.